OlgaBelitskaya/data-analyst-nd002/Data_Analyst_ND_Project6/README.md

 # Summary

-##### This visualization shows the growth of 20 most populous cities of the world from 1990 to 2014.
-The ordinal number reflects the population rating of the city, size of the circles and the text during animation - the amount of population growth in percent over the period.
+##### This visualization shows the growth of 20 most populous cities of the world from 1990 to 2014: the ordinal number reflects the population rating of the city, size of the circles and the text during animation - the amount of population growth in percent over the period.

-##### The purpose of this visualization is to show urbanization processes on the example of large cities, as well as a huge difference between them in the population growth.
-This result is obtained by a set of reasons that certainly is a very interesting subject for research.
+##### The purpose of this visualization is to show urbanization processes on the example of large cities, as well as a huge difference between them in the population growth: the cities of Japan and USA show relatively low growth, the cities of China certainly are leaders in growth rate.

+##### The unprecedented scale of China’s urban explosion is obtained by a set of reasons (economic liberalisation, development of the transport system, increase in the population in general, etc.) and, of course, a very interesting subject for research.

+##### If these trends continue, a possible scenario in the future: by 2030 Chinese cities will contain around a billion people — about 70% of China’s population and an eighth of humanity. ( http://www.economist.com/news/leaders/21601027-worlds-sake-and-its-own-china-needs-change-way-it-builds-and-runs-its)

 # Design

 ##### Basic decisions of the map are made in shades of light blue, gray, dark blue and white colors.
-This allows us not to dissipate the user's attention with bright colors, but it makes the map very clearly defined.
+This let us not to dissipate the user's attention with bright colors, but it makes the map very clearly defined.
+Text and graphics solutions in a single color scheme allow the visualization to be considered as a single information space.
 ##### For the circles, I picked up a collection of bright colors, because the pre-decided to make them as transparent as possible.
 ##### For the text I use the underscore to pay attention of users to the digital indicators.
+##### The use of animations significantly expanded the provided information and underlined the findings.

 # Feedback